libsdl-org/SDL/docs/README-winrt.md

     anything outside of the app is not supported.
   * system path retrieval via SDL's filesystem APIs
   * game controllers.
 Support is provided via the SDL_Joystick and SDL_GameController APIs, and is backed by Microsoft's XInput API.
+Please note, however, that Windows limits game-controller support in UWP apps to, "Xbox compatible controllers" (many controllers that work in Win32 apps, do not work in UWP, due to restrictions in UWP itself.)
   * multi-touch input
   * app events.
 SDL_APP_WILLENTER* and SDL_APP_DIDENTER* events get sent out as appropriate.